-In the lead up to (particularly rum focused) Tales of the Cocktail 2016 today, after many months of speculation, French producer Plantation Rum at last announced their newest mainstream blended rum: O.F.T.D.
+In the lead up to (a particularly rum focused) Tales of the Cocktail 2016, after many months of speculation, French producer Plantation Rum today announced their newest mainstream blended rum: O.F.T.D.
 The new offering is a blend of rums.
 The label says Jamaica, Guyana, and Barbados, coming in at a high octane 69 percent ABV (138 proof).
 Its predecessor, Original Dark Overproof, is composed of entirely Trinidad rums at 73 percent ABV, or 146 proof.
 Although the main label doesn’t explicitly say “Old Fashioned Traditional Dark,” a sticker on the label says “Old Fashioned Traditional Dark”.
 However, there’s an alternative meaning.
 Use your imagination!
-Update: Or just check out my photos from the launch party.
+Or just check out my photos from the launch party.

 The eye-catching label tells the story of a rogue’s gallery of well-known rum and Tiki celebrities who came together to influence its taste and character.
 From the bar world:

 - Jeff Berry – Author and co-owner of Latitude 29 (New Orleans)